 Fifteen high school girls attend workshops, lectures and demonstrations, participate in laboratory research (including launching bottle rockets), take field trips and receive mentoring to broaden their knowledge of careers in science, technology, engineering and mathematics.
 They will continue to attend this week-long campus program each summer throughout their high school years.

 All videos and reviews of this program can be found on our GSI Media page.
 Also provided is information on the GSI Mentors, Advisors and Crew.
 We invite you take a moment to read the GSI Faculty Founder Message, and enjoy the GSI Photo Gallery.

-Additional community partners and sponsors are welcomed as this program expands.
+Additional Sponsors are welcomed as this program expands.
 Further information regarding the methodology, goals and outcomes of this program can be found in the 2013-2016 IBB Girls STEM Initiative: Overview.

 For more information, please email firstname.lastname@example.org.